0x0Glitch/DEX_AGGREGATOR_ANALYZER/README.md

 3. Regular database maintenance
 4. Keep API request rates reasonable

-## Contributing
-Contributions are welcome!
-Please feel free to submit a Pull Request.

-## License
-[Your License Here]

 ## Disclaimer
 This tool is for analysis purposes only.
 Always perform your own due diligence before making any trading decisions.
 The tool does not provide financial advice.